ms-iot/content/en-US/win10/samples/OneNoteLightning.md

 5. Examine the web address in the address bar of your browser, it may be easier to copy the entire address to a text file or other document before completing step 6.
 6. The token is included in the web address.
 You will see `#access_token=` near the beginning of the address.
 Copy everything beginning after the `=` up to but not including `&token_type=`.
 This token will be very long, on the order of 900 characters.
 7. Paste the token value into the `const std::wstring oauth_token` string at the top of the .ino sketch (copied from above).
 (Replace the entire current contents: `<PASTE YOUR TOKEN HERE>`)

+##Build and deploy
+Press F5 to build and deploy your project.

+Refer to the [Lightning Project Guide]({{site.baseurl}}/en-US/win10/LightningProjectGuide.htm) for more instructions on how to deploy your app!

 #Result